 Children in Worship: We welcome children and youth fully into the worship life of the New York Avenue Presbyterian Church.

 From September through May, children remain in worship until just before the sermon during the early [8:45 AM] service.
-After the Children’s Time, the children accompany Katie Cashwell, the Interim Associate Pastor, to her office for Worship Play or remain with their parents/loved ones in worship.
+After the Children’s Time, the children accompany Alice Tewell, the Associate Pastor, to her office for Worship Play or remain with their parents/loved ones in worship.
 Children under four most often are taken by parents to the nursery instead of Worship Play.
 Children attending the 11 AM service remain in the sanctuary after the Children’s Time.
 They may go to a space set aside in the sanctuary and equipped with children’s books, paper and crayons.

 From June until September, children under four can remain in worship, unless their parents choose to take them to the nursery for child care.

 At 10 AM every Sunday from September through May, the children and youth of the church and their parents and teachers come together for Gathering Time.
 At Gathering Time, they praise God through prayer and song and share special happenings of the past week and of the week to come.
 The children, youth and parents then disperse to their individual team-taught, multi-age classes for the rest of the hour.
 In recent years, in addition to worship, church school and confirmation classes, the youth have been encouraged to participate in mission trips led by other churches in the area.
 Our youth also participate in Presbytery-wide events.